 Joe Servi has worked in the field of Banking since 1986.
-He is the Senior Vice President at Pacific Valley Bank.
+He is the Senior Vice President at Pinnacle Bank.
 He is a Senior Business Banker and Commercial Loan Officer specializing in Business Lending and Commercial Real Estate Lending including Multi-Family Properties.
 In his spare time, he has volunteered as a both a baseball and softball coach and served on a number of Boards including the Friends of California School of the Deaf in Riverside, CA and Friends of the Corona Public Library.
 He currently serves on the Parks and Youth Committee in Del Rey Oaks, the Monterey Commercial Property Owners Association and the Monterey Peninsula College (MPC) Foundation.

 Board at large

 Jim is a proud resident of Marina, CA. He is a CPA and has a Doctorate in Educational Leadership.
 After spending about 25 years in international business, he became a community college professor.
 Jim is passionate about helping HRC effectively provide services to our community.